nisaChampagne/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-*.forEach affects the original array; .map creates a new array and does not affect the original array.*
+*.forEach doesn't return value .map creates a new array and does not have to necessarily return value*

 2. What is the difference between a function and a method?